-A listed entity should separately disclose its policies and practices regarding the remuneration of nonexecutive directors and the remuneration of executive directors and other senior executives.
+A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.

-- 8.3 Qube's approach to non-executive director, Managing Director and senior executive remuneration is set out in detail in the Remuneration Report included in the 2021 Annual Report.
+- 8.3 Qube's approach to non-executive director, Managing Director and senior executive remuneration is set out in detail in the Remuneration Report included in the 2022 Annual Report.
 Qube's remuneration framework, as described in the Remuneration Report, is designed to be both market-competitive and fair to all stakeholders and contain performance measures aligned to support the values, purpose, strategies, objectives and future direction of the business by attracting and retaining high calibre individuals.
-The level and mix of remuneration of non-executive directors and other senior executives is determined by reference to the market via survey data and may include input from external professional remuneration consultants. - 8.4 The remuneration framework clearly distinguishes the remuneration structure for non-executive directors from that of the Managing Director and other senior executives and Qube does not have any incentive schemes or retirement benefits (other than superannuation) in place for its non-executive directors who are remunerated by way of cash fees and superannuation contributions.

-- 8.5 Remuneration packages for executive directors and other senior executives comprise an appropriate balance of fixed remuneration and performance-based remuneration.
+The level and mix of remuneration of non-executive directors and other senior executives is determined by reference to the market via survey data and may include input from external professional remuneration consultants. - 8.4 The remuneration framework clearly distinguishes the remuneration structure for non-executive directors from that of the Managing Director and other senior executives and Qube does not have any incentive schemes or retirement benefits (other than superannuation) in place for its non-executive directors who are remunerated by way of cash fees and superannuation contributions. - 8.5 Remuneration packages for executive directors and other senior executives comprise an appropriate balance of fixed remuneration and performance-based remuneration.

 Performance-based remuneration is linked to specified performance targets aligned to Qube's entity's short, medium and longer term performance objectives and are consistent with Qube's circumstances, purpose, strategic goals, values and risk appetite.
-The Board, based on advice from the NRC, retains discretion where appropriate, to prevent performance-based remuneration rewarding conduct that is contrary to Qube's values or risk appetite. - 8.6 In January 2021, Qube appointed an independent external remuneration adviser to assist the NRC in reviewing Qube's remuneration arrangements.
+The Board, based on advice

+- from the NRC, retains discretion where appropriate, to prevent performance-based remuneration rewarding conduct that is contrary to Qube's values or risk appetite. - 8.6 In January 2021, Qube appointed an independent external remuneration adviser to assist the NRC in reviewing Qube's remuneration arrangements.
 The NRC, together with Qube's internal remuneration consultant, engaged closely with the external adviser to review Qube's remuneration framework against market practice, alignment with Qube's strategic direction and its responses to market trends and issues. - 8.7 Based on this comprehensive review, the Board determined to make changes to Qube's remuneration approach and strategy, while also addressing concerns expressed by shareholders in relation to remuneration outcomes in the prior reporting period.
-Some of these changes have been implemented in this Reporting Period while the balance are planned for introduction in FY 22 and FY 23 and will be covered in future Corporate Governance Statements.
-The FY21 Remuneration Report contains more information on these initiatives.
+Non-executive director fees were increased to market levels in FY 22 to ensure that Qube remains competitive in retaining and attracting exceptional directors in the market.
+The FY 22 Remuneration Report contains more information on these initiatives. - 8.8 During the Reporting Period a new Equity Plan for non-executive directors was agreed which will be implemented from FY 23.
+The plan enables non-executive directors to receive board fees in share rights in lieu of cash, and which incorporates a minimum shareholding requirement. - 8.9 As a result of a revised managerial reporting structure implemented by the new Managing Director, three additional senior executives were promoted into executive KMP roles with effect from July 2021. - 8.10 In order to further align the interests of management and shareholders, a new Short Term Incentive (STI) Plan was introduced from FY 22, in conjunction with a minimum shareholding requirement (MSR).
+The new plan requires senior executives to take their deferred STI award in share rights unless they have achieved the MSR beyond which they may elect cash-settled rights.
+The MSR is set at a value reflecting a multiple of the executive's fixed remuneration.